sscottdev/Mood-App/README.md

 This is in early beta and probobly will not be finshed.
 This is just a side project and using it to learn HTML and JS.

+All the code is all over the place because its just me learning lol.
+And also learning github too.

 Follow my twitter for updates: @zaptue